 Quinoa flour is ground from the quinoa plant.
 Like teff, the quinoa seed is also a powerhouse of nutrition.
 It’s high in vitamins, minerals and fiber.
 It has all the essential eight amino acids, making it a complete protein.
 It also contains zinc, iron, calcium, vitamin B, phosphorus, potassium, magnesium and manganese.

 This nutritious seed has been cultivated in South America for over 3000 years.
 Quinoa was a staple food, revered by the Incas for the strength and endurance it gave people who consumed it.
 It has a slightly nutty taste.

-I recently began using Vitacost brand Quinoa flour and have been very pleased with it, too.
+I now use Vitacost brand Quinoa flour and have been very pleased with it.
 It is a great addition to my multi-grains breads, waffles and pancakes.
 I even add a small amount to my tortillas, too.

 You can often find quinoa flour at many grocery stores now in their natural sections.
 And most health food stores carry it, too.